yueMaHello/travel_cluster_tool/README.md

-This is a [Nodejs](https://docs.npmjs.com/getting-started/installing-node) web application(with some python scripts).
+This is a [Nodejs](https://docs.npmjs.com/getting-started/installing-node) web application.
 The Weighted-Kmeans algorithm is used for clustering.
 The App can show clustering results after each iterations on the map.
 ## Set Up

 #### From GitHub